-We all know how important it is to get a good night’s sleep, but if you’re suffering from sleep apnea, that may seem like a pipe dream.
-Whether you’ve already been diagnosed with sleep apnea, or you’re at your wit's end with chronic snoring and fatigue still seeking a diagnosis, we would love to help you.
+We all know how important it is to get a good night’s sleep--but if you suffer from sleep apnea, that may seem like a pipe dream.
+Whether you’ve already been diagnosed with sleep apnea, or you’re at your wit's end with chronic snoring and fatigue still seeking a formal diagnosis, we would love to help you.
 At Pleasant Valley Dental, we’re happy to offer a simple, non-invasive solution for sleep apnea with oral appliance therapy—no CPAP required!

 There are three types of sleep apnea: obstructive, central, and mixed.
 Obstructive sleep apnea can often be treated by your dentist because it is the result of a collapsed airway that physically obstructs breathing.
 Central sleep apnea occurs when the brain fails to send the proper signals to the body to tell it to breathe, and mixed sleep apnea is a combination of the two.

 Obstructive sleep apnea develops when the soft tissues in the back of the throat collapse during sleep, preventing proper breathing.
-There are many factors that can contribute to the disease, including excessive weight around the neck, having a narrow airway or sinus issues and use of alcohol or sedatives.
+There are many factors that can contribute to the disease, including excessive weight around the neck, having a narrow airway, sinus problems, and the use of alcohol or sedatives.
 Even eating spicy foods can exacerbate the condition!
-Sleep apnea sufferers are usually male and your risk increases with age.
+Sleep apnea sufferers are predominantly male and your risk increases as you age.

 Sleep apnea can often be hard to diagnose because symptoms are mostly present during sleep.
 The most common telltale sign of sleep apnea is chronic snoring.
 That is not to say that all snorers are suffering from sleep apnea, but it would be wise to know for sure if you’re one of them.
 Sleep apnea can also be accompanied by choking or gasping for air, interrupted sleep, nightmares, insomnia, chronic fatigue, depression, anxiety, frequent urination during the night, morning dry mouth, headaches, and TMJ dysfunction.

 It makes sense when you think about it, as sleeping and breathing are essential activities for our bodies to function properly.
-If you’re suffering from sleep apnea, you will develop low blood oxygen levels and the immune system will slowly deteriorate over time.
+If you’re suffering from sleep apnea, you will develop lowered blood oxygen levels and the immune system will slowly deteriorate, becoming more compromised over time.
 Sleep apnea sufferers are also more likely to be involved in car accidents after falling asleep at the wheel.
-Thankfully, we have a solution for you!
+Thankfully, Pleasant Valley Dental can help!